Admissions

 We do not average scores.

-We take your highest MCAT score that you have received within the past four years.
+We take your highest MCAT score that you have received within the past three years.
 However, all scores are considered when reviewing your complete application.

 Letters of Recommendation

 We will review all the letters you submit.
-Ten is the maximum amount of letters that you can submit through AMCAS.
+Ten is the maximum number of letters you can submit through AMCAS.
 The average is six.

 MMIs (Multiple Mini Interviews)